 What do I think?

-Even with the monthly subscription for 1 month you can watch plenty of videos for 30 bucks, and it will give you plenty of stuff to try for a ways to come.
+Even with the monthly subscription for 1 month you can watch plenty of videos for $30, and it will give you plenty of stuff to try.
 It’s pretty affordable to do that and then you can spend your spare time binging on a few over the weekends, make notes, even record them and keep them for future reference.

 Once you’ve watched the videos that you’re interested in, then just cancel.
 If you find the site extremely helpful and you love the videos and you just can’t watch enough then you can always keep it for a few months or even sign up for an additional year.

 The one thing I’m not overly enthusiastic about and I think could be done better is the expert panel.
-I really think that the members should answer everyones questions maybe like once per week rather than only a few every month.
-It’s just disappointing to have to wait until your question is picked.
+I really think that the members should answer everyone’s questions maybe like once per week rather than only a few every month.
+It’s just disappointing to wait until they choose your question.